AlexandreIorio/GreenMix/README.md

     - Responsibilities:
         - Development of server-side logic and database.
         - Implementation of the CRUD API on the virtual machine.
-        - Collaboration with the Front-end Developer for API integration.
+        - Collaboration for API integration.

 <br>